martha-thomae/GuatC1/03_Pedro-Bermudez_Short-polyphonic-piece/comments.md

 Needed to change triplet group to just two minims just to work in the MP Editor (which doesn't handle triplets), and then turned it back to triplets offline.

 ## Section 2

+Editorial corrections: not really
+- Change cantus firmus (tenor) to only semibreves, with the last note a breve

+No remaining orange labes

 ## Section 3

+Editorial corrections:
+- Change cantus firmus (tenor) to only semibreves
+- Shorten the last note in the superius & extend the last note in the tenor

+Remaining orange labels:
+- Two orange labels in the bassus, both are **rearticulations**